micro-FPGA/GOLC/README.md

-GOLC is dedicated to the memorry of my mother Kristel Lukats, the Gran Old Lady of Estonian photography.
+GOLC is dedicated to the memorry of my mother Kristel Lukats, the Grand Old Lady of Estonian photography.